farhanMeows/CartSync/backend/DEPLOYMENT.md

 Or connect manually:

 1. Get database connection string
-2. Use TablePlus/pgAdmin to connect
-3. Run SQL from `backend/src/database/schema.sql`
+### 4. Monitor Deployment

+Watch the build logs in Render dashboard:
+1. You'll see Docker building the image
+2. Installing dependencies
+3. Starting the server
+4. "✅ Connected to PostgreSQL successfully"
+5. "🚀 CartSync Backend Server running on port 5001"

-### 4. Get Your Backend URL
+### 5. Get Your Backend URL

-Your backend will be available at:
+After successful deployment, your backend will be available at:

 ```
 https://cartsync-backend.onrender.com